Part 3: Writing the Fuzzing Harness

 The setup script

-The harness/setup.sh script automates all of this:
+The harness/setup.sh script automates this whole section:

 ./setup.sh $ROOT